Skip to content

 Short answers, pulled from the story.

-Who designed the John F. Kennedy Presidential Library and Museum in Boston?
+Where is the John F. Kennedy Presidential Library and Museum located?

-When was the John F. Kennedy Presidential Library and Museum dedicated?
+When was the John F. Kennedy Presidential Library dedicated?